fullstack-flapjacks/review-service/README.md

 ### Running the Server

-`npm run start` will start the node server on 4004.
+`npm start` will start the node server on 4004.

 ### Integration